nylas/sync-engine/README.md

 #### The next-generation email platform.

-Inbox is a set of tools to make it simple and quick to develop apps and services on top of email.
+Inbox is a set of tools to make it simple to develop apps and services on top of email.
+This includes a modern RESTful API that return JSON and Unicode objects.
+See the [full API documentation](https://www.inboxapp.com/docs/api#overview) for more details.

-## Getting Started

-You can run Inbox almost anywhere.
-We've successfully built images for Docker, VMware Fusion, VirtualBox, AWS, and DigitalOcean.
-The easiest way to get started is to install from source within VirtualBox.

-### Install from source

-Here's how to set up a development environment running on your local machine:
+### Set up

 1. [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads)